Challenging mindsets on admin privileges

 Of course, there is a myriad of exceptions, from a support engineer on a customer site over a weekend who needs to diagnose their network, to engineers wanting to innovate with new or experimental apps.
 However, when you dig into it, they aren’t that unique, and we now apply security policies to all our exceptions with an automated process to ensure everyone follows it.
 This enables an engineer to break policy for a legitimate business reason, and I can sleep knowing it is both audited and rectified automatically.

 The most common question I get asked about this issue is how I overcame the resistance.
 The truth is, removing admin privileges from everyone was more a meeting of the minds than a battle won by anyone.
 Together, we understood the threat landscape has changed, listened to everyone’s point of view, and automated a policy that was workable for everyone.
 This is what we must do to protect our business and our customers.

 Craig Somerville is the Founder and Managing Director of Somerville – a leading hybrid IT and multi-cloud solution provider in Australia.
-With more than 35 years’ experience in IT, Craig is a member of the IT Industry Hall of Fame and is an active member of the channel and the Australian partner community.
-Somerville partners with Devicie as part of its vision to bringing reliable, intuitive and responsive technology solutions to market.
+With more than 35 years of experience in IT, Craig is a member of the IT Industry Hall of Fame and is an active member of the channel and the Australian partner community.
+Somerville partners with Devicie as part of their vision to bring reliable, intuitive and responsive technology solutions to market.

 By giving IT the space to flex their creative muscles, they can fend off data breaches and help drive strategic innovation.